 The Value of Accreditation

-Accreditation by a recognized body, such as ANAB, RvA (C074), IATF, and ITsmf/APMG, ensures the impartiality and competence of the certification body and fosters confidence and acceptance by end users in the public and private sectors of a certification body’s certifications.
+Accreditation by a recognized body, such as ANAB, RvA (C074), and IATF, ensures the impartiality and competence of the certification body and fosters confidence and acceptance by end users in the public and private sectors of a certification body’s certifications.

 Accreditation is important because this is how an authoritative body (such as ANAB, RvA (C074), etc) gives formal recognition that an organization, such as SRI, is competent to carry out specific tasks.
 Accreditation provides assurance to those seeking certification that the certification body operates according to internationally accepted criteria.